 The December 21 conjunction is a slow-moving event, and on the evening before and after the conjunction, the two planets appear very close together, only slightly farther apart than on the conjunction evening.
 Watch Jupiter close the gap to Saturn until the conjunction.
-Step outside after sunset to find them in the southern sky.
+Step outside after sunset to find them in the southwest sky.
 A binocular is helpful; the pair is visible to the unaided eye as Jupiter overtakes and passes Saturn.
 On conjunction evening the planets fit into the eyepiece of a spotting telescope or small telescope at low power.

 The photo at the top of the page shows an enlargement of the Venus – Jupiter conjunction of August 27, 2016.
 The separation of the planets was slightly larger than the Great Conjunction of 2020.
 Both planets were close together, but seen as distinctly separate “stars.”

 The conjunction has been unfolding since Jupiter and Saturn appeared after their solar conjunctions earlier this year.
 Then they were visible in the morning sky in the east.
 As the year progressed, Jupiter started to close in on Saturn.

 November 29, 2020 Update: Patrick Hartigan from Rice University has generated a list of Great Conjunctions spanning 3000 years.
 The dates may be off a day or two from the actual conjunction dates.
 His list includes the following close conjunctions:

 - March, 1226, separation 2.1′, one-third the separation of 2020